POSTED

 The experience of investing in utility-scale solar is also radically different from buying stock in a solar rooftop company.
 Accredited investors can support the development of utility-scale solar projects through private funds, like Shasta’s Summit Power Fund.
 Private funds for utility-scale solar offer a high projected ROI compared to stocks in rooftop solar companies.
 Just compare Shasta’s projected ROI to Sunrun, the largest residential solar installer in the U.S. for half of the last decade.
 Despite Sunrun’s success, stocks in their company have proven rather volatile.
 The Summit Power Fund, on the other hand, projects that investors can see a potential return of up to 200% on their investment.

-The Summit Power Fund is an investment fund that exists to eliminate coal and power the world with clean, renewable energy using solar.
+The Summit Power Fund is a solar investment fund that exists to eliminate coal and power the world with clean, renewable energy using solar.
 As a Summit Power investor, you can support utility-scale solar projects through land acquisition, engineering, design, and permitting.

 Shasta Power is a renewable energy company that supports the development of utility-scale solar projects via private funds.
 Shasta Power has closed over $200,000,000 million in commercial and utility solar projects, and investors in Shasta’s Summit Power Fund could enjoy up to 200% rate of return (based on historical performance).